Joan Dickinson

 Joan Dickinson is a contemporary American artist, writer, director, curator, and educator.
 Her creative practice combines visual and performance art, photography, writing, farming and environmental restoration, astrology, ceremony, and palliative care.
-Dickinson holds a master’s in performance from Columbia College and a doctorate (2012) from the Literary Arts program at the University of Denver.
+Dickinson holds a master's in performance from Columbia College and a doctorate (2012) from the Literary Arts program at the University of Denver.

 History

 Early Work

-Dickinson along with others (Iris Moore, Lawrence Steger, Matthew Owens, to name just a few) was part of an experimental arts scene that flourished in Chicago during the late 1980s through the early 2000s taking place, primarily, in night clubs (performances included Hula, Black Cake, Big Goddess Powwow, Mental Beauty/Enduring Affection).
+Dickinson along with others (Iris Moore, Lawrence Steger, Matthew Owens, to name just a few) was part of an experimental arts scene that flourished in Chicago during the 1990s through the early 2000s taking place, primarily, in night clubs (performances included Hula, Black Cake, Big Goddess Powwow, Mental Beauty/Enduring Affection).
 Locations included Club Lower Links, Lounge Ax, Cabaret Metro; experimental performance venues such as Links Hall and Hot House; and alternative, non-profit galleries including Randolph Street Gallery, and N.A.M.E.

 Around this time, Dickinson also worked as a production artist and graphic designer on such varied projects as Biosphere 2 in Oracle, Arizona and two of Peter Sellars' operas, Tannhäuser and The Death of Klinghoffer.